Wide-Sense Stationarity in Generalized Graph Signal Processing: Numerical Experiments

 \subsection{Wiener filter for denoising}

-We investigate the denoising performance of the Wiener filter on the epilepsy dataset \cite{KraKolKir:J08}, which is collected by monitoring a patient's brain signal.\footnote{https://math.bu.edu/people/kolaczyk/datasets.html} It is an ECoG dataset collected from 76 electronodes, including ictal and pre-ictal periods.
-In our experiment, due to the assumption of stationarity, we only make use of the pre-ictal data.
-Each pre-ictal period lasts for 10s, and we partition it into non-overlapping 125ms periods due to the intrinsic long-term instability of a brain signal.
-Since the sampling rate is 400Hz, this partition means that each graph signal sample $\bX_i\in\Real^{76\times50}$.
-In order to embed it in a graph structure, we use a simpler but similar strategy as that in \cite{KraKolKir:J08} to determine the connections between electronodes.
+We investigate the denoising performance of the Wiener filter on an epilepsy dataset \cite{KraKolKir:J08}, which is collected by monitoring a patient's brain signal.\footnote{https://math.bu.edu/people/kolaczyk/datasets.html} The dataset is collected from 76 electrodes, during ictal and pre-ictal periods.
+In our experiments, due to the assumption of stationarity, we only make use of the pre-ictal data, which contains 8 pre-ictal periods.
+Each period lasts for 10s, and we partition it into non-overlapping 125ms periods due to the intrinsic long-term instability of a brain signal.
+Since the sampling rate is 400Hz, this partition means that each signal sample $\bX_i\in\Real^{76\times50}$, where $i=1,\ldots, 640$.
+We use the samples from the first 4 pre-ictal periods as training and the rest of them for testing.

+In order to embed a signal sample in a graph structure, we use a simpler but similar strategy as that in \cite{KraKolKir:J08} to determine the connections between electrodes.
 Specifically, $4.5$-$5.5$s of data in the first pre-ictal period is extracted.
 Then the correlation matrix of this sample set is computed.
-Assuming that a large absolute value of correlation indicates strong connection, we treat each node pair as connected with an edge if the absolute value of their correlation coefficient is larger than $0.75$, otherwise they are not connected.
+Assuming that a large absolute value of correlation indicates strong connection, we treat each node pair as connected with an edge if the absolute value of their correlation coefficient is larger than $0.75$.
+Otherwise, they are not connected.

+To compare the performance of different denoising strategies, the pre-ictal datasets are divided into training and test sets with the same size. \Gls{AWGN} with different energies is added to both of these sets to obtain different input SNRs.
+Here, SNR in dB is defined as

+where $X$ is the original signal.
+For input SNR, $\widehat{X}$ is the noisy version of $X$; for output SNR, $\widehat{X}$ denotes the estimate of $X$.